|Trip Type:||Half Day Whitewater River Raft|

 Plus $5.24/ person Ntl Forest Fee.

-You will need your own transportation to get to our location.
+You will need your own transportation to get to our check-in location.
 This will provide you with the flexibility to visit special locations like Hope or Cooper Landing before or after your trip with us.
 The spectacular drive from Anchorage is along the Seward Highway "National Scenic Byway".

 Rental cars are now available in Whittier and Seward for pre and post cruise customers.